bsamek/evergreen-wiki/Evergreen-Ecosystem.md

   logkeeper, splunk, or cedar).
 * [evergreen](https://github.com/evergreen-ci/evergreen) is the continuous
   integration system at the center of this ecosystem.
+* [barque](https://github.com/evergreen-ci/barque) is a service that supports release focusing initially on linux repository publishing, and eventually package signing, release metadata and process automation.

 ## Libraries (Go)
 * [anser](https://github.com/mongodb/anser) is a data migration tool for managing